c788630/Numclass/README.md

 - Detailed explanations for each classification
 - Auto-discovers custom classifiers: simply add your own!

-Want to write your own property?
+Want to write your own classification?
 1. Write a function: `def is_foobar_number(n): ...` in any `.py` file in `\classifiers`
 2. Add a `@classifier` decorator at the top of your function:
 ```